auth0/rules/rules/guardian-multifactor-ip-range.md

 - guardian
 ---

-## Multifactor with Auth0 Guardian
+## Multifactor when request comes from outside an IP range

 This rule is used to trigger multifactor authentication when the requesting IP is from outside the corporate IP range.